isc-projects/kea/doc/sphinx/arm/classify.rst

 (and/or prefixes), based on the assigned client classes.
 The details can be found in :ref:`hooks-high-availability`.

+The ``SPAWN_`` prefix is used by template classes to generate spawn classes names at runtime.
+The spawned class name is constructed by prepending the ``SPAWN_`` prefix to the template class name and the evaluated value:
+"SPAWN_<template-class-name>_<evaluated-value>".
+The details can be found in :ref:`classification-configuring`.

 The ``BOOTP`` class is used by the BOOTP hook library to classify and respond to inbound BOOTP queries.